-I was a print journalist for 18 years, but now focus on independent documentary projects and socially engaged work.
-I use photography, text, collage, and audio to tell stories and help other people do the same.
+I was a print journalist for 18 years, but now use photography, text, collage, and audio to tell stories and help other people do the same.

 My primary interest is social affairs and recurring themes within my work include community, mental health, criminal justice, housing and migration.

 Between 2011 and 2014 I worked closely with several Roma families to tell intimate visual stories about their lives in the UK, resulting in a book and two exhibitions.
 This work was funded by Arts Council England, Side Gallery, the Lipman-Miliband Trust and Big Issue North Trust.

 During the first UK lockdown in 2020, I photographed more than 250 local households through their windows.
 I went on to make a book, Levy Lockdown Portraits, funded via a Kickstarter campaign.
 This then developed into a community participatory project, documenting the pandemic.

 In 2021 I was part of Crossing Sectors, a programme for socially engaged photographers run by Open Eye Gallery – followed by the Making of Us, a similar initiative at the Turnpike in Leigh.

 Recent work includes Historic England-funded commissions at a mental health space in Chester, a homeless charity in Wigan, and a special school.

 I am an associate lecturer in photography at Manchester Metropolitan University.